When Hayley’s not working in the hotel’s Living Space, she’s busy photo-documenting her travels for her 9,000 Instagram followers.

 We managed to catch them in one place long enough to ask Hayley about her love of photography and the next leg of their adventure.

 Our Australian friends Naomi and Jared both worked at Watergate last summer and told us how much they loved it.
-We were traveling Morocco with them at the time and thought it was the perfect opportunity to work and get to know a new place and friends.
+We were travelling to Morocco with them at the time and thought it was the perfect opportunity to work and get to know a new place and friends.
 We don’t surf but we love the seaside and here reminds us so much of home.

 My standout places in Europe have to be the Portuguese Algarve, Calanques National Park in the South of France, all of Croatia including Dubrovnik and Plitvice National Park, and the Dolomites in Italy, especially Lake Braies (pictured above).

-In this country we have loved experiencing the different landscapes of the Scottish Highlands in summer and winter.
+In this country, we have loved experiencing the different landscapes of the Scottish Highlands in summer and winter.
 The Isle of Skye & Glencoe were also incredible.
-In the South West we caught the Jurassic coast (Devon to Dorset) on a perfect afternoon where the sun gave everything a yellow glow – amazing conditions for photographs.
+In the South West, we caught the Jurassic coast (Devon to Dorset) on a perfect afternoon where the sun gave everything a yellow glow – amazing conditions for photographs.
 But my favourite city in England is most definitely York.
 It is so picturesque and quaint.
 I felt like I was in a Harry Potter movie walking through The Shambles!

 So far Kynance Cove, Land’s End, St Nectan’s Glen and Bedruthan Steps have all been spectacular.
 The weather was wild when we visited Kynance Cove but I’m sure it would look beautiful in a completely different way if we pick a calmer day